MQ-software-carpentry/intro-active-data-management/_episodes/02-RDM.md

 > 1. Discuss: Have you run into any of these scenarios?
 What happened?
 How should this have gone?
 Write your room's conclusions in the etherpad.
 > 1. Share: When we get back together, each room should share some of its worst horror stories (with the names changed to protect the innocent).
 {: .challenge}

+ But rather than being motivated by fear, there are lots of good reasons to be your own best data manager - the one most likely to benefit (and suffer) is you!

 # Data Management Policies and Plans